BinomialLLC/basis_universal/README.md

 BC4/DXT5A - ETC1S->BC4 conversion is nearly lossless.

 BC5/3DC/DXN - Two BC4 blocks.
+As the conversion from ETC1S->BC4 blocks is nearly lossless, we think this format (with large codebooks) will work well with high quality tangent space normal maps.
+Each channel gets its own ETC1S texture.

 BC7 - Currently we only output mode 6, for opaque only textures.
 The conversion from ETC1S->BC7 is nearly lossless.
 We'll soon be adding mode 4 or 5 support for alpha textures.